smolkaj/ocaml-python/README.md

 # ocaml-python: Using Python scripts from OCaml

-This is a minimal skeleton demonstrating how to invoke Python scripts from OCaml.
+This is a minimal skeleton demonstrating how to invoke Python scripts from OCaml, using Unix pipes for communication.

+This is a lightweight solution that gets you started right away and gives you full control, but does not handle any details of communicating values between Python and OCaml for you.
+Depending on your use case, it may be more appropriate to use one of these libraries:
+* **pyml** provides Python bindings, allowing to run Python code right inside the OCaml process
+* **lymp** runs Python in a seperate process, but provides an API for excecuting python functions and converting values back and forth between OCaml and Python

 ## Build & Run
 Simply execute `make test` to build, install, and run.
 Or, if you prefer to do things step by step: